Plentyaway/TEMPLATE-calculator/README.md

   - Square root
   - Exponents
 6. Clicking takes too much work.
 Make it so pressing your keyboard keys behaves like clicking on the calculator's keys.
 Warning: this is probably the hardest feature to implement!
 Expect to do some research!
-7. Is this calculator responsive?
-Make it adapt for smaller screens.
+7. Make this calculator fit for smaller screens.

 ## Grading
 This project is worth 20 points.